Welcome to Singular Dream!

 Clear-sighted, Quibble sees what no One should see wakeful — people’s shadows in the dark Within.
 Raised by heretic Zeros, Quibble chafes at Unity’s religion of control, which insists the natural sunlight Without annihilates Ones, body and soul.
 When Unity forces her into a loveless marriage and then her mother Quiddity disappears, she enlists the heretic Zeros’ help to take her Without and help her find Quiddity.

 Aboveground, Quibble discovers a surreal, bewildering world.
 She falls in love with Definition, a fragile woman beset with grief over her son’s death.
 When Quibble’s gift of sight reignites a long-dormant Zero war, she’s hounded by the phantomlike Asuja, the messiah of a fascist vision for the Ones’ future.
-To prevail, Quibble must find her own powers in her human nature and her unique grasp of physical reality.
+To prevail, Quibble must find her own powers in her unique grasp of physical reality and human nature.
 But when Asuja reveals what became of her mother, Quibble’s loyalties are thrown into disarray as she struggles to learn the most elusive human trait — the ability to forgive.

 Extrapolating from Clarke’s dictum that “any sufficiently advanced technology is indistinguishable from magic,” Quibble explores the heights of joy and the depths of grief as it contrasts the religion of utopian transhumanism with the Digital Age’s epidemic of online facelessness and social isolation.